FAQs

 Similarly, if you require guidance on the preferred target language for any given territory, we are here to advise and assist.

 • Yes!
-Our revisers will take a look at the translation and make amendments using ‘tracked changes’, enabling you to see where changes have been made.
+Our revisers will review the translation and make amendments using ‘tracked changes’, allowing you to see where changes have been made.

 If required, we can also include the reviser’s comment for each amendment.